pawelgrzybek/pawelgrzybek.com/content/posts/2019-11-27-does-javascript-keep-you-too-busy-to-care-about-css-here-are-recent-features-you-want-to-know-about.md

 ---
-title: "If JavaScript kept you too busy to care about CSS, these are recent features you want to know about"
+title: "Does JavaScript keep you too busy to care about CSS?
+Here are recent features you want to know about!"
-description: ""
+description: "For the last few years, I have been busy exploring the world of JavaScript to the point that I neglected my passion for CSS.
+I owe CSS a debt so I curated a list of recent features that you may want to know about if you didn't follow this space for a little while."
 photo: 2019-11-27.jpg
-draft: true
 ---

 For the last few years, I have been busy exploring the world of JavaScript to the point that I neglected my passion for CSS.
 I am sure there are more people like me out there.
 I owe CSS a debt so I curated a list of recent features that you may want to know about if you didn't follow this space for a little while.